Tgill1085/sea_level_rise/README.md

+09/07/2021

+Using Pandas, Matplotlib, and SciPy, anaylized a dataset of the global average sea level change since 1880, and used the data to predict the sea level change through year 2050.
+Solution to the assignment can be found under sea_level_predictor.py, along with the figure sea_level_plot.png

 ### Assignment

 You will anaylize a dataset of the global average sea level change since 1880.
 You will use the data to predict the sea level change through year 2050.